 - Year Long Internship (Field Experience) in inclusive, diverse classrooms

-Program Preparation: The Elementary/Middle Special Education Teacher Preparation is designed to prepare professionals to work with students in Grades 1 through 8 with varying needs, design inclusive classrooms, and to collaborate with their families and other educational personnel.
+What Skills are Highlighted in the Special Education and Dual Certification Program?
+The Elementary/Middle Special Education Teacher Preparation is designed to prepare professionals to work with students in Grades 1 through 8 with varying needs, design inclusive classrooms, and to collaborate with their families and other educational personnel.
 Teacher candidates in the program develop skills to:

 - Assess the academic and social strengths and limitations of elementary and middle school aged students with and without disabilities